GlitchedPolygons/cecies/README.md

 ### Compiling

-There are pre-built binaries for every major platform for you to download inside the [GitHub Releases page](https://github.com/GlitchedPolygons/cecies/releases).
+There are pre-built binaries for every major platform for you to download inside the [Releases page](https://codeberg.org/GlitchedPolygons/cecies/releases).
 Thanks for downloading, and I hope you enjoy!

 Oh, you're still here :) You really want to compile it yourself, huh.
 Cool.